bigscience-workshop/data_sourcing/sourcing_sprint/guide.md

 #### Name, ID, Homepage, Description

 First, provide a descriptive name for the resource.
-This should be a human-readable name such as e.g. **Creative Commons**.
+This should be a human-readable name such as *Creative Commons*.

 In the next box provide a short `snake_case` unique identifier for the resource, for example `creative_commons_org`.

-If available, provide a link to the home page for the resource e.g. https://creativecommons.org/.
+If available, provide a link to the home page for the resource, e.g. https://creativecommons.org/.

 Provide a short description of the resource, in a few words to a few sentences.
 The description will be used to index and navigate the catalogue.